Axm-framework/fluent/README.md

 ```

 Example 6: Generating Dynamic SQL Queries
-Suppose you are developing a web application that needs to generate dynamic SQL queries to interact with a database.
+Suppose you are developing a web fluentlication that needs to generate dynamic SQL queries to interact with a database.
 You can use FluentInterface to build these queries programmatically and readably:

 ```php
 $query = __(QueryBuilder::class)